jepstein-eagle/adaptable/README.md

 npm login --registry=https://registry.adaptabletools.com --scope=@adaptabletools
 ```

-4. Enter your credentials that was provided to you by the AdapTable support team:
+4. Enter the credentials that were provided to you by the AdapTable support team:

   * login name
   * email
   * password

-5. Confirm that you were logged in correctly by using whoami:
+5. Confirm that you are logged in correctly by using whoami:

 ```
 npm whoami --registry=https://registry.adaptabletools.com